 How Much Is Too Much Hair Loss?
 Here's When to See a Trichologist

-It's completely normal to lose about 100 strands of hair every day, but let's be real: nobody's going around counting every single hair that escapes their head.
-To adequately determine if you're losing too much hair, it's important to look for more calculable and visible signs of hair loss.
+It's completely normal to lose 100 strands of hair every day, but let's be real.
+Nobody's counting every single hair that falls out.
+To determine if you're losing too much hair, it's important to look for more calculable and visible signs of hair loss.
 From there, you can determine whether it's time to see a trichologist or dermatologist for proper intervention.

 With expert insight, here's how to know how much is too much hair loss, what specific signs to look for, and when to call in a pro.